fimbullinter/wotan/packages/mimir/docs/no-misused-generics.md

 type Identity = <T>(param: T) => T; // T is used in more than one position type Compare = <T>(param: T, param2: T) => boolean; // T is used in more than one position declare class MyClass {
-  method<T, U extends T>(param: T, param2: U): number; // T is used more than once, U is constrained by T }
+  method(param: T): number; // replaced type parameter with its constraint otherMethod<T, U extends T>(param: T, param2: U): number; // T is used more than once, U is constrained by T }
 ```